 Int. diff.: Intermediate differential is the difference between the ball’s maximum and intermediate RGs.
 Symmetrical balls have an intermediate differential of 0.000″.
 Intermediate differential is also an indicator of a core’s overall strength and track flare potential, but generally to a lesser extent than total differential.

 Balls with higher intermediate differentials generally have more versatility in how they can be drilled for the bowler.
-This can be both good or bad, depending on the skill level of the ball driller.
+This can be either good or bad, depending on the skill level of the ball driller.

 RG, total differential, and intermediate differential are the three parameters that allow us to accurately classify the potential dynamic strength of a bowling ball’s core.
 The other factor that can influence the core’s dynamic strength is its actual geometric shape, which can have an effect on how significantly the ball’s mass properties change when they are drilled.
 Some balls are designed so that a skilled ball driller can dramatically change the as-drilled RGs and differentials using different layout techniques, while other balls are designed so that the undrilled mass properties are maintained as much as possible after the holes have been drilled.
 These are simply two opposite approaches to core design; one is not inherently better than the other.

-Comments / testing notes
+Comments and testing notes

 Performance ratings

-Each ball is rated in each of four performance categories: torque, length, back end, and total hook.
-These four ratings provide a unified “measuring stick” for comparing balls across all of the different manufacturers.
+Each ball is rated in four performance categories: torque, length, back end, and total hook.
+These ratings provide a unified “measuring stick” for comparing balls across all of the different manufacturers.
 For many years, these performance ratings have been based on our Tweener tester’s ball reaction on our medium oil pattern.

-Torque (rated from 1 to 10): This refers to the smoothness or flippiness of the ball from the breakpoint to the pins.
+Torque (rated from 1 to 10): This refers to the smoothness or angularity of the ball from the breakpoint to the pins.
 A high torque ball will flip the most; a low torque ball will have the most even break.
 Players who generate more torque through their release generally like balls with less torque.
 Bowlers who are “roll” bowlers generally have more success with higher torque balls.
 Remember, this category does not measure the amount of hook, only the shape of it.

 No matter what you talk about in bowling, you can’t discount the bowler’s release, the surface of the ball, or the condition on which the ball is rolling.
 Bowlers who release the ball with leverage will see more flip than bowlers who either miss the shot or just roll the ball off their hand.
 A shiny ball will generally be more flippy than a dull ball.
 An oily lane will create more flip than a dry lane.
 If your ball is hitting flat, you might want to change to something with a higher torque rating.

 Length (rated from 1 to 25): Years ago, we rated balls in the length section according to how long they went after leaving the oil and contacting dry.
 Prior to that, technology was such that it was thought that all balls skidded in oil.
 However, due to the rapidly advancing aggressiveness of today’s coverstocks, this assumption is no longer true.
-All balls do not skid in oil…at least they don’t all skid on playable quantities of oil.
+All balls do not skid in oil; at least, they don’t all skid on playable quantities of oil.
 Some balls now will stop skidding and actually hook in quantities of oil that were previously impenetrable.
 That said, we wanted a lane condition that would show a wide range of separation between the longest balls and the shortest balls and would show varying amounts of ball skid in between.

 For the length testing, we put down two loads of lane dressing from 0-10 feet.
 We buff to 38 feet on a completely dry lane and apply no oil on the return trip.
 This pattern gives us 48 feet of skid with a plastic ball and 23 feet of skid with our most aggressive particle ball.
 That 25 feet of separation is what we base our length ratings on.
-Remember, the numerical rating will be measuring the amount of skid on our “special” lane pattern only.
+Remember, the numerical rating will measure the amount of skid on our “special” lane pattern only.
 Obviously, you would get much longer skid figures if you tested a ball on your league or tournament shot.
 But, this way, we can compare balls to each other in a more objective, technical way than previously.
 Other characteristics or observations about length might be mentioned within the text part of the length rating section.

 Back end (rated from 1 to 20): Back end is the amount of hook from the breakpoint to the pocket.
 This does not reflect the sharpness or smoothness of the hook (which is torque potential).
 So, a flippy ball that breaks later and an even-rolling ball that breaks earlier could have a similar back end rating, even though their angles to the pocket and carry potential may differ.
 Back end only evaluates the ball’s performance based on the number of boards that it crosses relative to the other balls tested.
 Basically, it measures the number of boards from the breakpoint to the pins.
-Back end is observational and testing is done in a commercial center, not in a completely controlled environment.
+Back end is observational, and testing is done in a commercial center, not in a completely controlled environment.
 Therefore, there is a margin of error.
 Like with length, this error should not be great, but it does exist.

 Also, as with length, the bowler’s style, level of ability, lane condition, ball surface, and other factors contribute to the actual back end that each bowler sees.
 These variables may cause balls to be different for different individuals.